Kangaroux/webview-example/README.md

 The [webview](https://github.com/webview/webview) repo has some getting started info of its own.
 TL;DR: depending on your OS/distro, webview will use whatever web library it can find.

-For Ubuntu, I had to install these:
+To compile on Ubuntu you will need to install these packages:

 ```
 sudo apt install -y libgtk-3-dev libwebkit2gtk-4.0-dev